eyc004/CSE-110/index.md

 However, I am more of a song person than a specific group's *stan*, meaning that I mostly listen to the songs that I like from different groups rather than listen to the entire discography of one group.
 My playlist might first start off with ASTRO and then the lyrics
 > "Blackpink in your area!"

 come out of nowhere.
-The playlists I listened to a lot this summer were https://www.youtube.com/watch?v=cdCp2i7_0Cc and https://www.youtube.com/watch?v=3E0bOI-ecXY.
+The playlists I listened to a lot this summer were [Summer 2022 Playlist](https://www.youtube.com/watch?v=cdCp2i7_0Cc) and [Relaxing Kpop](https://www.youtube.com/watch?v=3E0bOI-ecXY).

 ## **To-Do** ##